 Overview of Services

-"Let's Talk " sessions are 15 minute one on one consultations with one of the SCS Counselors.
+Walk In sessions are 15 minute one on one consultations with one of the SCS Counselors.
 Appointments are not required.
-"Let's Talk" sessions are great for students who are curious about the services offered at Student Counseling Services and would like to get more information; students who have specific needs and would like to quickly problem solve resources and supports on campus or in the community; students who would like to quickly problem solve specific problems; and students who have a concern about a friend and want some guidance and support about how to support them.
+Walk In sessions are great for students who are curious about the services offered at Student Counseling Services and would like to get more information; students who have specific needs and would like to quickly problem solve resources and supports on campus or in the community; students who would like to quickly problem solve specific problems; and students who have a concern about a friend and want some guidance and support about how to support them.

 Student Counseling Services provides individual counseling services to all students who are enrolled in at least one credit hour during a given semester.
 Individual counseling sessions are generally 45-50 minute-long weekly meetings, though this schedule can vary.
 Individual counseling at SCS is considered short term and goal-directed.
 Students’ goals are discussed at Intake and revisited throughout treatment.
 Though 12 sessions is the maximum number allotted per student per year, in many cases clients do not need the full 12 sessions to make significant progress toward their goals.
 In these cases, counselor and client collaborate in formulating the treatment plan and timeline.